 With seven films already produced and another five under commission as of May 2022, we have been delighted with the response to our series of stories.
 We wanted each video to be innovative, attention grabbing and memorable whilst also invoking memories of ‘home’ and the associated comforts and through our collaboration with Signal, and our 12 local characters, we are honoured to be able to tell just some of the ‘Stories from our home.

-Visitors may be familiar with the iconic scenery and landscapes the region offers, but this campaign brings these places to life through the stories, and voices, of those who live and work across the Cairngorms.
-They seek to share the stories of behind the landscapes to make the visitors experience of these places much deeper, richer and more memorable.
+Visitors may be familiar with the iconic scenery and landscapes the region offers.
+This campaign brings these places to life through the stories, and voices, of those who live and work across the Cairngorms.
+They share the stories behind the landscapes.
+This makes the visitor's experience of these places much deeper, richer and more memorable.

 Let’s hear from VisitCairngorm’s Jason Martin about the Year of Stories, and why you should get involved.